 The orphan drug designation for AM-111 relates to ASNHL, an umbrella term comprising acute acoustic trauma, ISSNHL and surgery-induced trauma based on a common pathophysiologic pathway.
-Our Phase 3 late-stage program is only enrolling patients suffering from ISSNHL, which represent the largest of the three ASNHL subgroups.
-Based on their outcomes, we may obtain marketing authorization only for the ISSNHL subgroup, and additional studies may be required to obtain marketing authorization for the entire ASNHL indication.
+Our Phase 3 late-stage program enrolled patients suffering from ISSNHL, which represent the largest of the three ASNHL subgroups.